How to Change Your Address With the IRS

 - Your signature

 If you are a joint filer, you should provide information for your spouse and your spouse's signature.
 If there has been a separation, each spouse will need to inform the IRS separately of an address change.

 This written statement should be mailed to wherever it was that you mailed your last tax return.

 Notifying the IRS of an address change electronically is possible but only under certain circumstances.
 If your refund check was returned to the IRS, then an option on the IRS's "Where's My Refund" website will become available to change your address.
 To change your address online in such a situation, you will need to provide certain information for security purposes, including the amount of your refund.

-If you need to contact the IRS, find the IRS mailing addresses here.
+If you need to contact the IRS, you can find contact information including the phone number and mailing addresses here: